KelvinLi2020/P_wiki/Compiling-P-Programs.md

                                   debuggers.
     -h, -help, --help          -- display this help message
 ```
-There are two ways of compiling a P programs:
-* Through commandline by passing all the p files to be compiled as arguments to the compiler.
-* Through commandline by passing the pproj (P project) file as input to the compiler.

 ### Passing all P files as inputs to the compiler